1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 People walking in Portland streets are at the greatest risk.
 While about 10% of people identify walking as their primary way to travel in Portland, pedestrians make up nearly one-third of all traffic-related deaths.

-Portland traffic deaths outnumber homicides year over year.
+Portland traffic deaths outnumber homicides year after year.
 All too often, we as a community have accepted this as an unfortunate but inevitable cost of moving around the city.
 Vision Zero rejects that assumption.
 With this action plan, Portland makes a clear statement that the cost is too high—and directs attention, commitment and resources to ending traffic violence in the city.

 For decades, Portland has defined itself as a city for people.
 We are a leader in walking, bicycling, and public transit—and we are known nationally and internationally for our livable neighborhoods.